swarm-game/swarm/ROADMAP.md

-- Store robots so they can be looked up by ID (and by location?).
-    - Make sure names are unique
-    - Don't recreate a new base robot every time we run a command.
-- REPL can handle any type of expression.
+- Message panel in the UI.
+- Program some "mobs", i.e. cats =D
 - Some resources, e.g. rocks, block robots.
 - Pause button and single-stepping.
-- Message panel in the UI.
 - Add UI feature to look up robots by ID.
     - See their currently executing program?
 - Give each robot its own inventory.
 Add commands for giving/receiving.